 For this color-pattern, the seven loops are all bicolor—five loops blue+white, two loops blue+black.
-Be sure to arrange them on the fingers as I show in the video.
-(My original post has instructions for several other color patterns, plus the necessary loop-order to follow for setting up your own color patterns.)
+Be sure to arrange them on the fingers as I describe just below, and in the video @ 2min,57sec.

 2:57 Color pattern set-up for this pattern